 In February 2021, Tebow announced his retirement from baseball.

 After becoming a college football analyst for ESPN in late 2013, Tebow in September 2014 announced he was joining the Good Morning America team as a contributor to a new series called “Motivate Me Monday.”
 ABC said the series was set to highlight “individuals and their amazing stories of triumph.”

-Apart from his skills on the field, Tebow is known for his devotion to his Christian beliefs and his charity work.
-The former is displayed often on the field with what has become known as "Tebowing"—dropping to one knee in prayer with his head resting on one hand.
-The move has been both widely imitated by Tebow fans and widely mocked by others.
+Apart from his athletic ability, Tebow is known for his devotion to his Christian beliefs and his charity work.
+The former was displayed often on the field with what became known as "Tebowing" — dropping to one knee in prayer with his head resting on one hand.
+The move was both widely imitated by Tebow fans and widely mocked by others.
 Whatever the intent behind the fad, Tebowing became a cultural phenomenon in the 2011 football season.

 While active in charity work even in college, Tebow founded the Tim Tebow Foundation in January 2010.
 The faith-based outreach group works with children in need in both the United States and the Philippines, building facilities for sick children, granting wishes for children with life-threatening illnesses and building playrooms in hospitals and orphanages, among other far-reaching charitable works.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!